jahwag/ClaudeSync/ClaudeSync-How-To.md

 claudesync auth login
 ```

+Note: The ssh key must sit at the default location `~/.ssh/id_ed25519`.

 2. Follow the on-screen instructions:
     - Open Claude.ai in your browser
     - Open Developer Tools (F12 or Ctrl+Shift+I)